Student account information

 Will my network login password expire?

-Following successful online registration, students receive an Intray message at my.tcd.ie containing their Trinity username and initial network login password.
-All students are required to change their initial network login password within 14 days of first using it, otherwise the initial password expires.
-Once the student has set their own password there is no further password expiry policy implemented.
+After activating their computer account via my.tcd.ie, students receive an Intray message at my.tcd.ie containing their Trinity username and initial network login password.
+All students are required to change their initial network login password.
+Full step-by-step instructions are available on our web page for Obtaining your student computer account.
+Once the student has set their own password there is no password expiry policy implemented.

 All other students